grantps/superhelp/README.md

     $ shelp  ## to see advice on an example snippet displayed (level Extra)

-## TODO Options
+## Stretch Ideas

-1) Extend advice further to encourage sound practice

-2) Perhaps add style linting as an option

-3) Extend beyond standard library into popular libraries like requests, bottle, flask etc.
+* Extend beyond standard library into popular libraries like requests, bottle, flask etc.